-Arizona Metals Corp., formerly Ring The Bell Capital Corp. ("AMC" or the "Company") was incorporated under the Canada Business Corporations Act on June 28, 2017.
+Arizona Metals Corp. ("AMC" or the "Company") was incorporated under the Canada Business Corporations Act on June 28, 2017.
 The Company's head office, principal address and registered and records office is located at 66 Wellington Street West, Suite 4100, Toronto, Ontario, Canada, M5K 1B7.
-The Company completed its Initial Public Offering on March 6, 2018 and is classified as a Capital Pool Company ("CPC") as defined by the TSX Venture Exchange ("TSX-V").
+The Company completed its Initial Public Offering on March 6, 2018 and was classified as a Capital Pool Company ("CPC") as defined by the TSX Venture Exchange ("TSX-V").

 On August 1, 2019, the Company completed a reverse take-over transaction ("RTO") with Croesus Gold Corp. ("Croesus") wherein the Company acquired 100% of the issued and outstanding common shares of Croesus.
 As a result of the share exchange, Croesus is considered to have control.
 While the Company is the legal acquirer, the accounting acquirer is Croesus and these financial statements are consolidated and presented with Croesus as the continuing entity.
 Concurrent with the RTO, the Company changed its name to Arizona Metals Corp. and began trading on the TSX-V under the symbol "AMC".
+On August 6, 2020, the Company began trading on the OTCQB under the ticker "AZMCF" and moved to OTCQX in January 2021..